-Lead tracking is the process of storing, organizing, and updating prospect data and sales activity information.
-It involves using a lead tracking tool or method and then defining the types of data you want to collect.
+Lead tracking is storing, organizing, and updating prospect data and sales activity information.
+To perform this process, you’ll need a sales leads tracking tool and then start by defining the types of data you want to collect.
 Once that’s established, keep the information updated as you generate, assign, qualify, and nurture leads and finalize sales deals.
-In this article, we explore how to properly organize lead information and why it’s important to track sales leads.
+Here, we explore how to track sales leads and properly organize lead information and why it’s important to track them.

-Lead tracking is essential to a standardized sales operation.
-To make it easier for you to get started, we’ve created a free template.
-You can use this spreadsheet to organize prospects or to help guide you on defining and setting up your own lead tracking system.
+Tracking sales leads is essential to a standardized sales operation.
+We’ve created a free template to make it easier for you to get started.
+You can use this spreadsheet to organize prospects or guide you in defining and setting up your sales lead tracker.

-If you would prefer to track your sales leads through alternative means, we will also go over how to keep track of sales and give insights on other tools and software with lead tracking capabilities.
-No matter which tool you use, here’s how to organize your lead data and activity in a way that ensures your teams are working with up-to-date information in seven easy steps:
+If you would prefer to track your sales leads through alternative means, we will also go over how to keep track of sales and give insights on other tools and software with lead-tracking capabilities.
+No matter which tool you use, here’s how to track sales leads and organize their activity to ensure your teams are working with up-to-date information in seven easy steps:

 1. Select a Lead Tracking Tool